MCH Block Grant

 The Maternal and Child Health (MCH) Services Block Grant to States Program is a formula grant provided to states through federal allocation.
 It was established by Title V of the Social Security Act of 1935.
 To receive funds, states must submit an application and report annually.
 This document outlines how funds will be used to support the legislatively-defined MCH populations during the application year, and describes the successes and challenges of the report year.

 - Preventive and primary care services for pregnant women, mothers, and infants up to age one

 - Preventive and primary care services for children, 1- 21 years of age

 - Services for children with special health care needs, 0 – 21 years of age

 In Tennessee, the Department of Health's Division of Family Health and Wellness is responsible for administering the grant.
-Dr. Tobi Amosun, Assistant Commissioner for the Division of Family Health and Wellness, serves as the MCH Director for the grant.
+Dr. Tobi Amosun, Interim Assistant Commissioner for the Division of Family Health and Wellness, serves as the MCH Director for the grant.

 This grant plays a key role in the provision of maternal and child health services in Tennessee.
 Funds from this grant are distributed among a number of programs that work to improve the health of women, infants, children, adolescents, and children with special health care needs in Tennessee.